Learn how to handle night weaning with these 6 steps! You CAN help your baby stop waking up in the middle of the night and eat during the day instead.

 If you’re concerned, check with your pediatrician about his weight gain and eating patterns.
 She’ll let you know whether there is an issue at hand.

 You can also feed him either in a “boring” room with little distraction, or in a new environment where he doesn’t notice he’s finishing his bottle.

 And take a look at my video for more tips about your baby refusing milk:

 4. “Can I be flexible with how much I reduce each night?”

-I felt like my twins could benefit from a longer stretch of nighttime feedings, so I reduced their feedings by a minute.
-Sometimes I would even stick to the same number of minutes for a few nights in a row.
-Even though they were already sleep trained, I still stretched their feedings for a few more weeks.
+I felt like my twins could use a longer stretch of nighttime feedings, so I reduced their feedings by a minute.

 You know your baby best and can decide how quickly or slowly you want to wean.

 Waking up multiple times a night is like a rite of passage for many parents.
 The sleep deprivation ties us all together in one common experience, one we can relate with all too well.